dedis/columbus-united/README.md

 # student_20_columbus_react
-Implementation of an intuitive and insightful blockchain explorer - by Iozzia Anthony Lucien
+Implementation of an intuitive and insightful blockchain explorer - by Julien von Felten and Iozzia Anthony Lucien

 ## Setup
 ### Ubuntu